-As described above, B{mem} also provides a "second wall of adaptive humoral immunity" against mutated antigens/viruses (heterotypic antigens) that evolved to evade neutralizing antibodies induced by the original (homotypic) virus/antigen.
-While the primary response leads to fine tailoring of the B cell repertoire directed against the homotypic antigen, including affinity maturation, among the variants created by random SHM, B{mem} endowed with BCR possessing affinity for the heterotypic antigen will be present.
-Even if such B{mem} would be rare, and even if their initial affinity would be modest, they still would occur in much higher frequencies compared to the naive B cell repertoire.
-Moreover, most of these B{mem} have already undergone Ig class switching.
-Therefore, when such clonally expanded, semi-affinity matured, and classswitched, cross-reactive B{mem} engage in a primary immune response against the heterotypic antigen, they can generate a more rapid and efficient antibody response compared to individuals who have not been previously immunized/infected (see Note 25).
-Measuring existing serum antibodies does not detect such crossreactive B{mem}, and thus does not provide predictive information about cross-reactive protection, whereas ImmunoSpot®-based assessments at the level of individual B{mem}-derived ASC do.
+As described above, Bmem also provide a "second wall of adaptive humoral immunity" against mutated antigens/viruses (heterotypic antigens) that evolved to evade neutralizing antibodies induced by the original (homotypic) virus/antigen.
+While the primary response leads to fine tailoring of the B cell repertoire directed against the homotypic antigen, including affinity maturation, among the variants created by random SHM, Bmem endowed with BCR possessing affinity for the heterotypic antigen will be present.
+Even if such Bmem would be rare, and even if their initial affinity would be modest, they still would occur in much higher frequencies compared to the naïve B cell repertoire.
+Moreover, most of these Bmem have already undergone Ig class switching.
+Therefore, when such clonally expanded, semi-affinity matured, and class-switched, cross-reactive Bmem engage in a primary immune response against the heterotypic antigen, they can generate a more rapid and efficient antibody response compared to individuals who have not been previously immunized/infected (Note 25).
+Measuring existing serum antibodies does not detect such cross-reactive Bmem, and thus does not provide predictive information about cross-reactive protection, whereas ImmunoSpot®-based assessments at the level of individual Bmem-derived ASC does.

-There are two ways to measure B{mem}-derived ASC crossreactivity by ImmunoSpot®.
-For both, the appropriate cell input per well first needs to be defined, which will provide the "Goldilocks" SFU count for the homotypic antigen (between 50 and 100 SFU per well, see above).
+There are two ways to measure $B{mem}$ -derived ASC cross-reactivity by ImmunoSpot®.
+For both, the appropriate cell input per well first needs to be defined which will provide the "Goldilocks" SFU count for the homotypic antigen (between 50 and 100 SFU per well, see above).
 In the simple version of B cell cross-reactivity studies, a second experiment is performed, an inverted B cell assay, in which this Goldilocks input of PBMC for the particular donor is seeded into all wells.
-Setting up replicate wells permits to assess ≥300 individual ASC-derived secretory footprints in independent single-color ImmunoSpot® assays, comparing the numbers of SFU detected in all replicates for the homotypic antigen, vs. the cumulative SFU number in the same number of replicate wells detected using the heterotypic antigen probe.
-The ratio of these two numbers reveals the percentage of cross-reactive ASC at equimolar concentrations of the respective antigen probes (see Note 26 and Fig. 5).
-Raising/lowering the concentration of heterotypic antigen probe enables assessment of the affinity spectrum of B{mem}-derived ASC that cross-react with the heterotypic antigen.
+Setting up replicate wells permits to assess $\geq$ 300 individual ASC-derived secretory footprints in independent single-color ImmunoSpot® assays, comparing the numbers of SFU detected in all replicates for the homotypic antigen, vs. the cumulative SFU number in the same number of replicate wells detected using the heterotypic antigen probe.
+The ratio of these two numbers reveals the percentage of cross-reactive ASC at equimolar concentrations of the respective antigen probes (Note 26, and Figure 5).
+Raising/lowering the concentration of heterotypic antigen probe enables assessment of the affinity spectrum of $B{mem}$ -derived ASC that cross-react with the heterotypic antigen.